-Toxic chemical pollution threatens every American family and every community.
+The Sierra Club works to protect people and the environment from toxic chemical pollution.
 Reducing exposure to hazardous substances protects families and wildlife, and improves our water quality and neighborhoods.
-The Sierra Club aims to achieve the following goals:

 - Reduce exposure to toxics where we work, live, and play;

-- Educate consumers about the potential risks of hazardous substances such as endocrine disruptors, formaldehyde, lead, mercury, and other persistent bioaccumulative toxins (PBTs)
+- Educating consumers about the potential risks of hazardous substances such as endocrine disruptors, formaldehyde, lead, mercury, and other persistent bioaccumulative toxins (PBTs)